 Founded by a Carolina undergraduate, this organization was created in partnership with Strata Solar.
-A student team from Kenan-Flagler Business school received the award for their “Bringing Electricity to Energy Desserts in Nicaragua” project.
-They will use the funds to install a solar panel system on a school in Colocondo, Nicaragua, which will generate electricity for the entire community.
+A student team from the Kenan-Flagler Business School received the award for their project, Bringing Electricity to Energy Desserts in Nicaragua.
+The funds were used to install a solar panel system on a school in Colocondo, Nicaragua, to generate electricity for the entire community.

 Refugee Youth Leadership and Empowerment

 This project focused on youth-led community development and provided support for local youth who are refugees to obtain training as professional interpreters in their native languages.
 This project met a demonstrated need for interpreters in the rare languages represented among local refugee populations.

 Affiliated with UNC Student Health Action Coalition (SHAC), this project recruited and trained volunteers from UNC Health Affairs graduate schools to provide health education for an underserved school in Durham, North Carolina.
 This program benefited the elementary school students and provided an important experience for UNC graduate students.

 This project established a goat cooperative in rural Uganda to promote positive economic growth, community collaboration, financial literacy, good health and sustainable farming practices.
 Gihani Dissanayake ’15, Helena Archer ’15, Julie Saracino ’14